ZaidMGames/ZaidMGames/README.md

-- 👋 Hi, I’m @ZaidMGames, an aspiring Software engineer.
+- 👋 Hi, I’m Zaid
-Looking to advance my knowledge on PYthon, Javascript and more in the future.
+- An Aspiring Sofware Engineer who occasionally codes stuff at home and plays a bunch of games
+- Currently stuck in education learning some stuff
+-